A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: Experimental Results

 \subsection{Classification performance with decreasing number of training samples}

-In this section, the influence of decreasing the number of samples on the classification accuracy has been studied on the University of Pavia, Indian Pines, and Salinas datasets.
+In this section, the influence of decreasing the number of samples on the classification accuracy has been studied on the \emph{University of Pavia}, \emph{Indian Pines}, and \emph{Salinas} datasets.
 We present the experimental results with the setup as mentioned above with $7 \times 7$ spatial resolution.
-Here, each class selects a fixed number $(N)$ of samples per class from the labeled pixels.
-To showcase the effect of decreasing number of training samples on the classification accuracy, we have chosen several values of N, e.g., 150, 100, and 50.
-Our proposed architecture can still beat most of the comparable methods with 150 training samples per class. \Cref{tab:small_sample} reassures that network architecture for feature extraction in \emph{TPO-CNN2} brings more useful feature for \emph{U. Pavia} and \emph{India Pines} even with a small number of training samples compared to \emph{TPO-CNN1}.
-However we observe a small deviation of this results in the \emph{Salinas} dataset with 100 training samples per class.
+Here, each class selects a fixed number $(t)$ of samples per class from the labeled pixels.
+To showcase the effect of decreasing number of training samples on the classification accuracy, we have chosen several values of $t$, e.g., 150, 100, and 50.
+Our proposed architecture still performs better than most of the comparable methods with 150 training samples per class. \Cref{tab:small_sample} reassures that network architecture for feature extraction in \emph{MS-CNN2} brings more useful feature for \emph{University of Pavia}, \emph{India Pines}, and \emph{Salinas} datasets even with a small number of training samples compared to \emph{MS-CNN1}.